flutter/website/intellij-ide.md

 When a Flutter project is open in IntelliJ, you should see a set of Flutter specific buttons on the right-hand side of the toolbar.

+*Note*: If the Run & Debug buttons are disabled, and no targets are listed, Flutter has not been able to discover any connected iOS or Android devices or simulators.
+You need to connect a device, or start a simulator, to proceed.

 1. Locate the **Flutter Target Selector** drop-down button.
 This will show a list of available targets.
 Select the target you want your app to started on.
 * When you connect devices, or start simulators, additional entries will appear.